-Industrial Technology is a hands-on course that involves the realisation of a Major Project and Management Folio in the HSC year.
+Industrial Technology is a hands-on course thatinvolves the realisation of a Major Project and Management Folio in the HSC year.

-Students will work with Electronic kits, as well as hand built circuits during Year 11 in order to develop their understanding and skills of key electrical concepts.
-This course consists mainly of practical project work with a Major Project to be completed in Year 12, an introduction to industrial processes and practices and an Industry Study related to the Electronics Industry.
+Students will work with Electronic kits, as well as hand-built circuits during Year 11 in order to develop their understanding and skills of key electrical concepts.
+This course consists mainly of practical project work, an introduction to industrial processes and practices and an IndustryStudy related to the Electronics Industry and sees the realisation of a Major Project to be completed in Year 12,